 Hidden Gems: Off the beaten path discoveries

 While Cusco’s main attractions are certainly worth exploring, there are also hidden gems that provide a quieter, more intimate experience.
-One such place is Qenqo, an ancient Incan religious site nestled in the hills just outside of the city.
+One such place is Qenqo, an ancient Incan religious site nestled in the hills just outside the city.
 This archaeological complex features carved rocks and mysterious tunnels, offering a fascinating glimpse into pre-Columbian rituals.

 For those who enjoy a bit of adventure, consider a visit to Tambomachay, an ancient Incan site known for its impressive waterworks and terraces.
 Situated on the outskirts of Cusco, this peaceful location is ideal for a quiet walk surrounded by nature.